Zoicite23 here again with a new chapter for Stonehall High. Thanks to those who reviewed.

-That night after dinner, Lora Desdemona placed her glasses by her bedside table and switched her lamp off.
-She snuggled into her comfortable mattress happily, proffering it greatly to the stretcher she had been sleeping in the last few days before.
+That night after dinner Lora Desdemona placed her glasses by her bedside table and switched her lamp off.
+She snuggled into her comfortable blankets happily, proffering it greatly to the mattress she had been sleeping in the last few days at camp.

 Meanwhile in the town cemetery a group of shadowy figures convened.
-Each of them possessed cat's eyes that glowed different colours in the black.
+Each of them possessed cats' eyes that glowed different colors in the black.
 The full moon floating eerily overhead was the only witness to their meeting.

 The eyes were green, blue, purple and red.
 The four women were witches and the smallest one with the purple eyes spoke first.

 "It does appear she was killed by a hunter."
-The green eyed witch commented.
+The green-eyed witch commented smoothly.

 "If she was strong enough to kill Angela, we can't be reckless."
-The blue eyed witch spoke quietly.
+The blue-eyed witch quietly moped.

 The glowing red eyes narrowed in the darkness.